 SDSU’s M.S. in Computer Engineering program blends the fields of electrical engineering and computer science to deliver a research-driven, highly intensive program that will prepare you for work in a variety of fields.
 You’ll develop a broad knowledge of software programming and hardware design to make computing platforms and applications more efficient and effective and enhance the capabilities of networks and communications systems.

-Plan B culminates in a hands-on project that’s designed to demonstrate your progress throughout the program.
-You’ll complete a project report and present your project before a committee that consists of your Project Advisor and one additional faculty member from the Department of Electrical and Computer Engineering.
+The program culminates in a hands-on project that’s designed to demonstrate your progress throughout the program.
+You’ll complete a project report and present your project before your Project Advisor.

 Source: BLS & Burning Glass Technologies, 2020